MY PATH TO EDUCATION PRACTICE

 Many parents, teachers, friends and families, spend a great deal of time coming up with fund-raising ideas, purely to supply the basics for education, eg, text books, tickets for performances of plays on the curriculum or films which are part of the syllabus.

-I repeat, in 2017, approximately 9,000 students will not complete second level education.
+I repeat, in 2017, approximately 9,000 students did not complete second level education.